Last updated November 24, 2022

 Army Medical Benefits

-To be eligible for TRICARE, you must be active duty, immediate family member of active duty, retired from the military, a family member of a retiree or a survivor of a solider who is not eligible for Medicare.
+To be eligible for TRICARE, you must be on active duty, an immediate family member of active duty, retired from the military, a family member of a retiree, or a survivor of a soldier who is not eligible for Medicare.

 GI Bill & Tuition Assistance